Trogloduck/public/Cyber notes/Miscellaneous/Phishing exercise/readme.md

 - **Personalized invitation**: include a false profile overview of what Shimi's profile could look like (with a justification "our AI system scours the internet for dog friends") giving further incentive to log into the website.

 A similar idea can be used for Alice.
 The idea can be modified in order to suit her interest.
 The website could appear to have a sale section for instance.

+The PHP file created to gather the credentials is not currently working.
+In the future, PHP code should be used to make the PHP file work.